 OECD Home › Employment › More News

-The OECD area employment rate was 65.0% in the second quarter of 2012.
-This figure is 0.1 percentage point higher than in the previous quarter and 0.2 percentage point higher than one year ago.
+The OECD area employment rate – defined as the share of people of working-age who are employed – was 65.1% in the fourth quarter of 2012, 0.1 percentage point higher than in the previous quarter and 0.2 percentage points higher than one year ago.